Grant Aviation

 Grant Aviation is a regional airline that serves the town of Kenai, the Yukon-Kuskokwim Delta, Bristol Bay, and the Aleutian Chain in Alaska, United States.
 The airline was formed in 1971 as Delta Air Services based in Emmonak.
 The current owners are Bruce McGlasson and Mark "Woody" Richardson, who purchased the airline in 2004.
-The company slogan is "Fly Easy, Fly Grant."
+The company's slogan is "Fly Easy, Fly Grant."

 History

 Grant Aviation was established in 1971 as Delta Air Services in Emmonak.
 The name was changed to Grant Aviation in 1993.
 Throughout the company's early years, before organizations like LifeMed Alaska, Grant provided medevac services for many of the villages of the Yukon Kuskokwim Delta.
 Villages would call Grant for medevac services and Grant would then transport patients to receive emergency medical care.

 In October 1994, the village of Emmonak gave a Native owl mask to Grant Aviation in appreciation for numerous life-saving efforts in the villages of the Yukon River Delta.
 Later this mask became the company logo.